mosi-arch/research/Blockchain/04-zk-proof-01.md

 - Profitable search time from "T=O(n)" to "T=O(1)=1"

-> **Note**: `e^n = x` = `O(n)`. blockchain = compute power, so first calculate to hashing, then search directly to the hash target!
+> **Note**: `e^n = x` = `O(n)`. blockchain = compute power, so first calculate to hashing, then search directly to the hash target! also `O(1)` when you search in blockchain and similar app. this mean saving power & energy . example: compare different product.

 #### Example Solidity : [zk-signature](https://github.com/mosi-arch/archive-sol/tree/main/Simulations/ZK-Signature)